 The Diderot Effect, Why We Buy Things We Do Not Need

-This is an ever-growing problem and there are very simple reasons that contribute.
+This is an ever-growing problem, and there are straightforward reasons that contribute.
 I will point out many of the top reasons and explore ways to avoid weighing life down by buying things we do not need.
 Is this a problem in your life or just something you observe in others?

 Is The Diderot Effect Why We Buy Things We Do Not Need

-Ok, the problem of constantly buying things we do not need is not easy to address but this is a great starting point.
+The problem of constantly buying things we do not need is not easy to address, but this is a great starting point.
 This is one of the rational scientific reasons widely believed to buy things we do not need.

 .